 Although connectivity isn’t as stable as something made by Plantronics, it’s leagues ahead of much of the competition.
 Unlike many truly wireless earbuds on the market, these come Bluetooth 5.0-ready and maintain a reliable connection through walls and the outdoors.
 Oddly enough, if you happen to be doing laundry with these in, you may experience connectivity drops; at least, that’s what happened to me.
 Additionally, they don’t always connect automatically.
 With my desktop and laptop, connecting requires cursor prodding, which can be aggravating.

 Diving into how the earbuds connect, the Crazybaby Air 1S use an integrated PIFA antenna, which is often used in smartphones.
 By operating independently from one another, the earbuds are able to enter mono mode.
 This means that if you lose one, you can still use the other; it’s also good for the hearing impaired.
+While they do support AAC, Android users are left hung to dry since there’s no aptX support.

 How do the Crazybaby Air 1S sound?

 They sound fine.
 Due to the rigidity of the carbon nanotube diaphragms, distortion is mitigated.
 This is necessary since the low-end is blatantly exaggerated.
 Crazybaby touts the Air 1S’ “hi-fi bass” reproduction, but it results in a gluttonous listening experience that leaves the listener feeling exhausted.
+If you aren’t experiencing this tremendous low-end reproduction, make sure you’re using the appropriately sized ear tips.

 Regarding isolation, these perform well and attenuate a surprising amount of external noise.
 Sitting out at one of the busiest intersections of Georgia Tech’s campus was no match for the passive noise isolating powers of the Air 1S.
 With volume at just 40 percent, I was hardly able to hear the countless passing cars, including the Jeep Wrangler that repeatedly honked at a Kia Forte for taking its sweet, Georgia peach time parallel parking.
 That said, the revving of an exhausted semi-truck engine easily permeated the Air 1S barrier.